bsnsk/CSInfoCollector/README.md

 # CSInfoCollectors

-Collectors for information from CS MS./Ph.D. programs of several universities.
+Collectors for CS faculty information of several US universities.

 A tool for course Practice of Computer Network.